WabashOS/riscv-isa-sim/pfa_spec.md

 * **Remote:** Remote memory flag.
   * **1** indicates the page is in remote memory.
   * **0** indicates that this page is simply invalid (access triggers a page fault).
   * _Note_: This is an incompatible change from the RISC-V priviledge spec 1.10 which specifies that bits 1-63 are don't cares if the valid bit is 0.
 This is compatible in-practice with the current RISC-V Linux implementation.
 * **Protection:** Protection bits to use after a page is fetched.
 These match the first 10 bits of a standard PTE.
   * _Note_: This includes a valid bit which may differ from the Remote PTE valid bit.
 If this is 'invalid', the PFA will fetch the remote page, but then trigger a page-fault anyway.
-* **Page ID:** An opaque identifier stored in the PTE and returned to the OS through the New Page Queue when the remote page is fetched.
+* **Page ID:** A unique identifier for this page.
+  * Must match a pageID that was evicted and not-yet-fetched.

 # MMIO
 | Name       | Value     |